stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   I had not quite crossed the street when I heard a muttering band advancing along Washington from the north.
-As they reached the broad open space where I had had my first disquieting glimpse of the moonlit water I could see them plainly only a block away&mdash;and was horrified by the bestial abnormality of their faces and the dog-like sub-humanness of their crouching gait.
-One man moved in a positively simian way, with long arms frequently touching the ground; while another figure&mdash;robed and tiaraed&mdash;seemed to progress in an almost hopping fashion.
-I judged this party to be the one I had seen in the Gilman&rsquo;s courtyard&mdash;the one, therefore, most closely on my trail.
+As they reached the broad open space where I had had my first disquieting glimpse of the moonlit water I could see them plainly only a block away--and was horrified by the bestial abnormality of their faces and the dog-like sub-humanness of their crouching gait.
+One man moved in a positively simian way, with long arms frequently touching the ground; while another figure--robed and tiaraed--seemed to progress in an almost hopping fashion.
+I judged this party to be the one I had seen in the Gilman's courtyard--the one, therefore, most closely on my trail.
 As some of the figures turned to look in my direction I was transfixed with fright, yet managed to preserve the casual, shambling gait I had assumed.
 To this day I do not know whether they saw me or not.
-If they did, my stratagem must have deceived them, for they passed on across the moonlit space without varying their course&mdash;meanwhile croaking and jabbering in some hateful guttural patois I could not identify.
+If they did, my stratagem must have deceived them, for they passed on across the moonlit space without varying their course--meanwhile croaking and jabbering in some hateful guttural patois I could not identify.

   Once more in shadow, I resumed my former dog-trot past the leaning and decrepit